Eat More Kale!

 It’s Works-for-Me Wednesday!

-Kale is an affordable, nutritious vegetable that many people know only as the garnish on restaurant plates–and based on my experience washing dishes in a restaurant, 99% of people receiving a kale garnish don’t eat it.
+Kale is an affordable, nutritious vegetable that many people know only as the garnish on restaurant plates–and based on my observations while washing dishes in a restaurant, 99% of people receiving a kale garnish don’t eat it.
 I grew up knowing kale as a notorious vegetable used by my maternal grandmother’s family, seasoned with cloves and cayenne pepper and cooked “until the wallpaper peels,” to frighten away people unworthy of joining our family.

-Then we got a farm share, which has blessed us with approximately 7 pounds of kale a year since 2000, and I started to figure out new ways of eating kale.
-Now it’s a staple of our diet, and I actually buy it on purpose when we run out of frozen kale in the late winter!
 Kale is quite low in oxalic acid, an acid which can inhibit your absorption of minerals from food and can aggravate kidney stones.
 (Spinach has much more oxalic acid.)
 Kale is very high in Vitamin K, which is good for most people but can be dangerous to people with excessive blood clotting.
 It’s also got a lot of Vitamins A and C, manganese, and copper.

 Fresh kale works well in a mixed greens salad.
+Click on that photo above for several salad recipes starring kale.

 Add a few leaves of kale to a batch of coleslaw.
 It livens up the appearance, as well as having different vitamins than cabbage.